 In conclusion, Kubernetes is a fully-featured orchestration technology that can handle heavy workloads and complex use cases.
 In comparison, Docker Swarm is very practical and straightforward for more limited use cases.

 If the question is, is one better than the other?
 Well, yes.
 Kubernetes is better.
-It is the number one choice for many developers, DevOps, and organizations.
+It is the number one choice for many developers, DevOps, and organisations.
 Plus, every major cloud provider supports it.

 But does that mean Docker Swarm is bad?
 No, not really.
 Swarm is a perfectly fine solution for smaller workloads.
-It is not as flexible and customizable as Kubernetes, but it is very simple to use as a container orchestration technology.
+It is not as flexible and customisable as Kubernetes, but it is very simple to use as a container orchestration technology.